saranaranjo4430/blogVAR/content/posts/Lecture_11.md

 +++
 date = 2024-10-15T11:00:55+02:00
-title = "Lecture 11"
+title = "Lecture 11 - The Computer for the 21st Century"
-description = "jlksdnvks"
-authors = ["Sara Naranjo"]
-tags = [
+description = "The Computer for the 21st Century" authors = ["Sara Naranjo"] tags = [
     "Prototyping",